 GetBlock, a leading Blockchain-as-a-Service (BaaS) provider offers high-performance Ethereum (ETH) APIs to connect Web3 apps to mainnet and various testnets.

-GetBlock clients work with both paid and free tariff plans; shared and dedicated nodes for Ethereum (ETH) blockchain are available.
+GetBlock clients work with both paid and free tariff plans; shared nodes for Ethereum (ETH) blockchain are available.